Can Psychiatric Drugs Increase the Odds of Contracting or Worsening Cancer?

 These people are “addicted” to psychiatric drugs.

 Drugs that are used to cure everything from depression to schizophrenia.
-There is now sufficient evidence that long-term (sometimes, life-long) treatment with psychiatric medications not only leaves you with lesser quality of life but also contributes to your cancer risk.
+There is now sufficient evidence that long-term (sometimes, life-long) treatment with psychiatric medications not only leaves you with a lesser quality of life but also contributes to your cancer risk.

 This means that, by taking psychiatric medications, you may have entered into an uncontrolled and unconsented experiment.
 You may be unaware of literature that suggests long-term treatment with all psychiatric medications may leave you with a lesser quality of life.
 Bottom Line? “ Your psychiatric medication- may contribute to your cancer risk" according to Dr. Brogan.